Percival Vega Gull: Operational history

-A Vega Gull named "Messenger" was used by Beryl Markham on her transatlantic flight 4–5 September 1936, the first non-stop solo crossing by a woman, and the first east-to-west solo crossing.
+The Vega Gull VP-KCC named "Messenger" was used by Beryl Markham on her transatlantic flight on 4-5 September 1936; this was the first non-stop solo crossing by a woman, and the first east-to-west solo crossing.

-Two early production Vega Gulls were entered into the Schlesinger Race from England to Johannesburg, South Africa.
+Two early production Vega Gulls were entered in the Schlesinger Race from England to Johannesburg, South Africa.
 C.W.A.
-Scott and Giles Guthrie flying Vega Gull G-AEKE was the only finisher landing at Rand Airport on 1 October 1936.
+Scott and Giles Guthrie flying Vega Gull G-AEKE were the only finishers, landing at Rand Airport on 1 October 1936.
 The aircraft had left Portsmouth 52 hours 56 minutes 48 seconds earlier.
 With the publicity of the win, Percival set up a production line at larger premises at Luton.
 The new type was an immediate success with production running to 90, the last production aircraft having its maiden flight on 27 July 1939.

 The Vega Gull was widely used by British and Commonwealth aviators during the later years of the "Golden Age" of record-setting aviation during the 1930s.
 Alex Henshaw, Jim Mollison, Amy Johnson, Beryl Markham, C.W.A.
-Scott and others, won races and broke records to South Africa, South America, Australia and New Zealand, to name but a few.
+Scott and others, won races and broke records to, among other places, South Africa, South America, Australia and New Zealand.

 In addition to civil orders, 15 were ordered by the Air Ministry.
 Of these, 11 served with 24 Squadron Royal Air Force on communications duties and two were issued to the Fleet Air Arm, which was yet to come under Admiralty control.
 The remaining two were used by the British air attachés in Buenos Aires and Lisbon.
 A third aircraft for use by the British air attaché in Berlin was seized by the Germans at the outbreak of the Second World War.
 It remains unclear whether the Luftwaffe subsequently used this machine.

-After the outbreak of war, Vega Gulls were requisitioned for military use.
+After the outbreak of war Vega Gulls were requisitioned for military use.
 In the UK, 21 were impressed in 1939–40, 14 for the RAF and seven for the FAA.
 Two aircraft were impressed in each of Australia and India, while one other was "called to the colours" in New Zealand.

-By the end of the war, the Vega Gull had been largely supplanted by its younger sibling, the Proctor, of which more than 1,100 were manufactured.
-Most Proctors, especially the later examples, were slower and more cumbersome than the original Vega.
+By the end of the war the Vega Gull had been largely supplanted by the Proctor, of which more than 1,100 were manufactured.
 Despite the obvious drawbacks of its wooden airframe in terms of durability, the Vega Gull compares favourably with more modern designs.
 To save hangar space, the wings could be folded to reduce the space needed for storage.